Advantage of Quantum Theory Over Non-classical Models of Communication

-Advent of quantum information theory identifies useful applications of quantum mechanics over its classical counterpart in several computational as well as information theoretic protocols.
-It admits extremely efficient algorithms, such as Shor's factoring algorithm \cite{Shor84}, advantageous communication tasks, viz. quantum teleportation \cite{Bennett93} and quantum super dense coding \cite{Bennett92}, qualitatively superior cryptographic protocols, eg. the BB-$84$ key distribution protocol \cite{Bennett84}, effective algorithms in a distributed computational task known as communication complexity \cite{Buhrman10}, and also shows provable advantage in randomness processing \cite{Pironio10,Colbeck12,Dale15}.
-Development of quantum error-correcting codes and fault-tolerant quantum computation \cite{Terhal15} make many of these noble concepts realizable in experiment \cite{Mattle96,Bouwmeester97,Vandersypen01,Gisin02}.
-However, in many cases, it is notoriously hard to find which particular feature(s) of quantum theory like coherent superposition, continuity of state space, non-classical correlations, viz. nonlocality/entanglement/quantum discord accounts for quantum supremacy in a particular task.
-A more general mathematical modeling of an operational theory is possible under the framework of generalized probability theories (GPTs) which incorporates several non classical features of quantum theory and thus manifests many of the aforesaid advantageous protocols \cite{Barrett05,Barnum07,Barnum08,Scarani12,Banik15(1)}.
-For example, in the distributed computing setting, where several spatially separated computing devices are allowed to exchange limited communications in order to perform some computational task, quantum \emph{nonlocal correlations} can provide surprising advantages \cite{Bell64,Brunner14}.
-Interestingly, in such cases, one can come up with more dramatic correlations that satisfy the relativistic causality or more broadly no-signaling (NS) principle but at the same time exhibit supremacy over the quantum correlations -- Popescu-Rohrlich (PR) correlation is one such celebrated example in the bipartite setting \cite{Popescu94}.
+A more general mathematical modeling of an operational theory is possible under the framework of generalized probability theories (GPTs) which incorporates several non classical features of quantum theory and thus manifests many advantageous protocols \cite{Barrett05,Barnum07,Barnum08,Scarani12,Banik15(1)}.
+For example, in the distributed computing setting, where several spatially separated computing devices are allowed to exchange limited communications in order to perform some computational task, quantum \emph{nonlocal correlations} can provide surprising advantages \cite{Cleve97,Brukner04}.
+Interestingly, in such cases, one can come up with more dramatic correlations that satisfy the relativistic causality or more broadly no-signaling (NS) principle but at the same time exhibit advantage over the quantum correlations -- Popescu-Rohrlich (PR) correlation is one such celebrated example in the bipartite setting \cite{Popescu94}.
 Such stronger correlations exhibit weird phenomena as reflected in violation of several physical and information theoretic principles \cite{vanDam,Brassard06,Pawlowski09,Navascues09,Fritz13}.
 On the other extreme, a different toy theory is also possible that contains only local correlations but can supersede quantum theory in certain communication task by allowing stronger `time-like' correlations.
 Such an anomalous behavior has been reported very recently by the name of \emph{hypersignaling} (HS) phenomena \cite{DallArno17}.